-1. A course may not be used to satisfy requirements of two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor.

-- 2. This program requires a minimum of seventy-two hours at the 2000-level or above.
-Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
-This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills), and a maximum of nine credit hours of practicum. - 4.
+- A course may not be used to satisfy requirements of two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
+A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
+This program requires a minimum of seventy-two hours at the 2000-level or above.
+Thus only forty-eight credit hours of 1000-level courses can count toward this program. - This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills), and a maximum of nine credit hours of practicum. - 4.
 The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
-A maximum of three credit hours of music ensemble or individual applied music may be used toward a subject field.
-The remaining three credit hours must be drawn from other music courses. - 5.
+A maximum of three credit hours of practical skills courses may be used toward a subject field.
+The remaining three credit hours must be drawn from other courses within the subject field. - 5.
 The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
-The student has the option of declaring a second minor. - 6.
-A student must earn a minimum grade of "C" in six credit hours in each of the required 1000-level courses to declare a major in this field. - 7.
+The student has the option of declaring a second minor. - A student must earn a minimum grade of "C" in six credit hours in each of the required 1000-level courses to declare a major in this field. - 7.
 Students who choose to define their own concentration will work in consultation with a faculty advisor to prepare a proposal for presentation to the Dean's Council.
 A proposal will consist of a list of courses and a rationale.
 Students should submit proposals to the Registrar.

-2. Programs in Biblical and Theological Studies

-Program Advisor: Karl Koop, Ph.D.
+2. Biblical and Theological Studies, Majors or Minor within the Bachelor of Arts Program Advisor: Karl Koop, Ph.D.

 Biblical and Theological Studies invites students to disciplined, thoughtful reflection on the Bible, on the theological traditions and history of the church, and on the experiences and practices of Christian communities around the world.
 Students develop skills to apply biblical and theological wisdom to contemporary personal and social issues.
 Students also discover ways in which they might be transformed as they reflect on how Christian faith and practise can be of service to God and the world.
 CMU seeks to foster dialogue between this field of inquiry and other academic disciplines, between the Anabaptist/Mennonite tradition and the diversity of Christian traditions, and between Christian thought and the variety of worldviews.
 Biblical and Theological Studies will prepare students for their vocation to live as Christians and for various ministries within the Church or with church-related organizations.
+Biblical and Theological Studies Major, B.A.
+Honours (Four-year) Admission Requirements: